Call us free on 0808 168 9540

 However, by carefully managing the knotweed excavation process, Phlorum’s experts can reduce volumes of waste arisings to amounts significantly lower than the former Environment Agency guidance suggested (often resulting in volume savings by as much as 50-90%!).

 Japanese knotweed falls under the classification of “controlled waste”.
 Therefore, it is essential that if it is to be removed from its site of origin, it should be disposed of at an appropriately licensed waste facility.

 In order to save our clients’ money, Phlorum has had significant experience in obtaining landfill tax exemption for knotweed waste.
 However, in line with the UK Government’s push to reduce the amount of waste that is sent to landfill, the exemption scheme has recently been dropped.
 Notwithstanding this, there remain ways to reduce Japanese knotweed waste charges and Phlorum offers advice on how to make the most of these.

 Of particular interest to many clients is the land remediation tax relief scheme, where significant sums can be saved when treating Japanese knotweed contaminated sites.
 Phlorum can also create packages that combine treatment options in order to save money depending on our clients’ needs.

-If you think that you have an infestation of Japanese Knotweed on your residential or commercial property, our Japanese Knotweed removal specialists offer FREE Japanese Knotweed identification and bespoke Japanese Knotweed removal services.
+If you think that you have an infestation of Japanese Knotweed on your residential or commercial property, our Japanese Knotweed specialists offer FREE Japanese Knotweed identification and bespoke Japanese Knotweed removal services.
 We offer a variety of pricing options following a Japanese knotweed survey, please see our Japanese Knotweed removal cost page for guidance.